Traditional Medicines and OTC Products

 2. Can these traditional, herbal, complementary, or alternative products be advertised directly to the public?

 Traditional herbal medicines are considered pharmaceutical products as per article 7 of S.D.
 No. 3/2010; therefore, they are subject to regulation regarding pharmaceutical products.
-See Chapter 3 – question 20.
+See Chapter about Marketing, Manufacturing, Packaging and Labeling Advertising – question 20.

 3. What health, advertising, and marketing claims may be made for traditional, herbal, complementary, or alternative products?